Conal84/MS1-salford-squash-centre/README.md

 of attracting more customers by raising awareness and providing an online presence for the centre.
 The website will provide a simple to use squash centre infromation and sign up service for new customers.
-Existing customers will also benefit from an efficient court booking system.
+Existing customers will also benefit from an efficient log in area.

-The squash centre user needs will be met by the website providing key information regarding facilities, court availability, membership and events.
+The squash centre user needs will be met by the website providing key information regarding facilities, membership and fees.
 New users will also find helpful information on contact details, location, parking facilities and opening times which is aimed at making their first visit to the centre as smooth as possible.